 Different Systems of Snail Production

-Let us discuss about the different systems of snail production in snail business as well as the advantages and disadvantages attached to them.
-The different systems of snail production which include: extensive system, semi-intensive system and intensive system of snail farming.
+Now let us discuss about the different systems of snail production in snail business as well as the advantages and disadvantages attached to them.

 - The condition of the environment closely resembles the natural habit of snails compared to other systems.